How To Build Clay Monster Pinch Pots for Kids

 Start with a ball of clay that can fit inside a child’s hand.

-Split a little bit off the hunk of clay.
+One section of clay should be larger than the other.
 The bigger chunk of clay can be rolled into a ball.

 Have kids push one hole with their thumbs as far as they can go without going through.